ejh243/CETYGO/README.md

 $$ CETYGO_{i} = RMSE (B_{i}, \hat{B_{i}}) $$

+## Brain reference panels

+A tutorial on the brain reference panels that are available through CETYGO is [available here](https://github.com/ds420/CETYGO/wiki/Deconvolution-of-brain-cell-types)

 ## Additional package functionality

 The CETYGO package also contains functions to generate constrcted bulk tissue profile from profiles of purified cell types at fixed proportions, both with and without noise.
 These may useful for testing out new reference panels.